From electric Chinese red to deep wine, red apparel has been a fashion color since it burst onto the European scene in the Middle Ages.

 Red was terribly costly in those days, because it is made from the cochineal beetle.

-It was expensive to import this insect from Mexico to Europe in the days when a ship's voyage took months.
+The cochineal beetle, sources of red, was expensive to export from Mexico to Europe when a ship's voyage took months.

 Red never goes out of fashion.